-On average, listings lease in the $0's per square foot per year.
-The Central Waterfront submarket is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $158 per sqft per year.
-That's a 100% decrease in rent.
+The typical asking rate per listing is in the $150's per square foot per year.
+The Central Waterfront submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $158 per sqft per year.

-In the last 90 days, 4 listings have come on the market, which means new availabilities might be leasing quickly.
+In the last 90 days, 6 listings have been listed, which means leases are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 75% of the listings in the Central Waterfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 67% of the office spaces in the Central Waterfront are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 9,180 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this market are around 3 floors.
-Most buildings in this area were built in 1962 and are Class B.
+Even though the median size is 9,180 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this region are around 3 stories.
+Most buildings in this market were built in 1962 and are Class B.

-A large portion of this market is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Central Waterfront occupants.
+A large portion of this region is residential, but there's plenty of office_space.
+Waste services is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Central Waterfront folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.